pudly/schmopera-hugo/content/articles/second-city-tso.md

 youtube_url = ""

 +++
 It's easy to see why _The Second City Guide to the Orchestra_ is back by popular demand.
 I had no idea that there were so many actually funny things to say about the symphony orchestra - enough to fill two hours - but I suppose one should leave it to an improv comedy group to figure it out.
+Colin Mochrie, maybe Canada's most famous improviser from his glory days on _Whose Line is it Anyway?_, hosted the night, sharing the odd bit of banter with TSO Principal Pops Conductor Steven Reineke.

+It was a night of sketch comedy, either about or with the Toronto Symphony Orchestra; my hat goes off to writers Carly Heffernan and Scott Montgomery, and particularly to writer/composer/pianist Matthew Reid, who sat humbly at the piano amid the TSO players.
+In character - and maybe otherwise - the Second City ensemble seemed to relish the chance to storm the Roy Thomson Hall stage and park themselves where they apparently don't belong.
+The whole thing was a hoot; it wasn't "funny, for the orchestra", but properly funny.

 Audience stereotypes, flute-sex toy jokes, the inflated power of theatre ushers - it was all coming at me like a good roast.
-Colin Mochrie, maybe Canada's most famous improviser from his glory days on _Whose Line is it Anyway?_, hosted the night, sharing the odd bit of banter with TSO Principal Pops Conductor Steven Reineke.

 \- window into jokes about our people (we're old and rich, not SC usual crew)
 \- reveals why classical music is funny - raises stakes really high